Community Infrastructure Enhancement Plan

 - Wayfinder/directional signs to help guide residents to new facilities,

 - Facility and pocket park approaches designed with pedestrian facilities, crosswalks, and traffic calming measures such as speed humps,

 - Emergency generators to enable the community center to be used as a food and supply distribution center during emergencies and/or inclement weather,

 - Facility to include shared use path to provide recreational opportunities for walking/biking and connectivity to North Charleston’s proposed Greenway system,

 - Satellite parking on Dorothy Williams Boulevard and Margaret Drive, adjacent to the shared use paths, to provide additional access points for residents driving to the community center,

 - Artwork and visual displays based on recommendations from the Community History Preservation Program, and,

-SCDOT will require the contractor to submit a design for Interstate 526 that reduces the anticipated noise levels for receptors within the Liberty Park, Russelldale, and Ferndale communities.
+SCDOT will require the contractor to submit a design for I-526 bridges that reduces the anticipated noise levels for receptors within the Liberty Park, Russelldale, and Ferndale communities.